 If the dialog is torn-off as a discrete window, subsequent changes to in-scope $Text are not reflected; re-select the window sub-tab to refresh the view.
 Similarly, the 'selected only' scope only maps the note selected at the time the view was opened, and does not track changes in selection while the tab is active.

-This tab replaces the pre-v6 'Common Words' view.
+This tab replaces the 'Common Words' view in very early versions of Tinderbox.